-Documentation forSolarWinds Observability
+Documentation forSolarWinds Observability Saas

 Add a Java service

 The Java Library provides automatic tracing and metrics for JVM-based languages.
-For new features, fixed issues, and updated components, see the Java Library Release Notes.
+For new features, fixed issues, and updated components, see the Java Library release notes.

 The Java Library is a custom distro based on the OpenTelemetry Java agent.
 In addition to the offering full compatibility with OpenTelemetry, the Java Library adds extra features.